Elias Davidsson: Journalism

 Since the 1980s, Elias Davidsson had published on political topics, such as colonial history, human rights, economic sanctions and Zionism.
 His texts appeared in anthologies and various journals, and later he frequently published on the internet.
-Since 2013, he had written multiple books on terrorism, for example the attacks in Mumbai in 2008 and as a truther on the 11 September 2001.
+Since 2013, he has written multiple books on terrorism, for example the attacks in Mumbai in 2008 and as a truther on the 11 September 2001.
 He rejected the conclusions of the 9/11 Commission and called them a "perfidious lie".

 The Betrayal of India, 2017

 In 2017, Davidsson published a book in which he claimed that India was responsible for the 26/11 attacks.